Housing Application Process for New Freshmen and Transfers

 Room or roommate concerns

-If you are experiencing difficulties with your roommate or accommodations, your first course of action is to make your Resident Assistant (RA) aware of the situation.
-If the RA is unable help you rectify the situation, you may choose to contact your Assistant Community Coordinator (ACC) or the Office of Residence Life.
+If you are experiencing difficulties with your roommate or accommodations, your first course of action is to make your Resident Advisor (RA) aware of the situation.
+If the RA is unable help you rectify the situation, you may choose to contact your Area Director or the Office of Residence Life.
 It is our goal to resolve all issues quickly so that you are able to feel comfortable in your residence.